About Our Programs

 - Admission is determined by GPA, interview, letters of recommendation and written statement.

-Prior to the First Interview you must complete and submit to the Advanced Studies Office, DBH 348 (check program website or call Advanced Studies Office for current deadlines):
+Prior to the First Interview, you must complete and submit to the following materials the Advanced Studies Office at DBH 348 (check program website or call Advanced Studies Office for current deadlines):

 - A copy of a valid Certificate of Clearance, California Teaching Credential or Substitute Permit issued by the Commission of Teacher Credentialing (CTC).